database-doctor/frontend/README.md

 ### Run the backend

-Run the backend.
+Run the backend (see the backend repository for more information on this).
 Then, in a separate terminal, run the frontend by executing:

 ```bash
 npm run dev